-The life of Memory of which the book is centred around takes the reader on a whirlwind tour, as the story flits between her earliest memories with her family in an impoverished township and her new life with her white foster father in a white suburb in Harare.
+The life of Memory of which the book is centered around takes the reader on a whirlwind tour, as the story flits between her earliest memories with her family in an impoverished township and her new life with her white foster father in a white suburb in Harare.

-A book with a satirical leaning, it criticises and makes fun of characters like corrupt female jailers, quirky female prisoners, politicians and the privileged rich communities of both black and white in Harare.
-The story itself, based on the memories and recollections of Memory herself is but limited to only her understanding of how the events in her life took place.
+A book with a satirical leaning, it makes fun of characters like corrupt female jailers, quirky female prisoners, politicians and the privileged rich communities of both blacks and whites in Harare.

 Interested?
 Then you can find the novel on Amazon